danielcbit/apcctrl/doc/manual/manual.rst

     The ``FACILITY``
     directive can be used to change the system logging class or facility.
 The default is ``DAEMON``.
-This parameter can be useful if you wish to direct the apcupsd system logging information to other than your system default files.
-See the `apcupsd System Logging`_ section of this manual for additional details.
+This parameter can be useful if you wish to direct the apcctrl system logging information to other than your system default files.
+See the `apcctrl System Logging`_ section of this manual for additional details.